MAVERIC-Labs/MAVERIC_informatics/docs/source/eMicro-Apps.rst

 trying to keep them up to date (though if it's not broke and a current version, it'll likely not be updated), so always make sure it's the latest version.

-**For Sullivan lab members, also included are OSC's module system, to use:**
+**For Sullivan lab members, also included are OSC module system, to use:**

 .. code-block:: bash